thqtcher/dig333-devlog/README.md

 - Quote: "Printing means merely copying.
 I can't explain to you what building is; you'll have to try it yourself to find out.
 Building and printing are two totally different things."
 - Comment: The story seemed to critique how reliant humans will be on technology in the future.
 - Question: In what ways does this fictional story from 1956 reflect our reality?
+## Week 5

+## Week 6

+### Mayo Nissen, Unseen Sensors: Constantly Sensing but Rarely Seen

+- Summary: This article has more of an optimistic approach to the world's up and coming techonological world.
+Instead of pointing out a lot of the negatives of technological advancements the article defends large tech companies by arguing that these companies make decisions that will benefit the general population.
+This article mainly talks about the large amount of sensors that go unnoticed by many specifically sensors used in public on streets or for traffic.
+- Quote: "They are invisible by default.
+Housed in anonymous plastic or metal boxes, these sensors rarely give away even a hint as to their purpose, intention, or ownership."
+- Comment: I liked that this article had a more positive approach to sensors and argued that companies make decisions to implement things to benefit the general population.
+- Question: Should private companies own the data that is created in this most public of contexts?

 ## Experiments